 neuromag2ft [--option1 value1] [--option2 value2] ...

-The following are the optional arguments available to the user:
+The following are the optional arguments available to the use

 This section gives a simplistic overview of the Acquisition system and how rtMEG fits in.
 This knowledge is not necessary to run the program, but it might come handy if you want to understand a bit of what is going on behind the scenes.

 Binaries have been provided for the HP-UX and Linux platforms, which are the two platforms where the Neuromag acquisition software runs.
 But, if you need to re-compile the software, the sources have also been provided to compile the binary file neuromag2ft.
-You’ll need gcc, gmake, the libbuffer library (provided by Fieldtrip), as well as a few libraries provided by Elekta Neuromag.
+You’ll need gcc, gmake, the buffer library (provided by FieldTrip), as well as a few libraries provided by Neuromag/Elekta.

-Questions / suggestions / reporting a bug, please email Gustavo Sudre or Lauri Parkkonen.
-The source code and binaries for rtMEG are available in the Fieldtrip repository, or can also be obtained by contacting one of the authors.
+For questions, suggestions, or reporting a bug, please email Gustavo Sudre or Lauri Parkkonen.
+The source code and binaries for rtMEG are available in the FieldTrip repository, or can also be obtained by contacting one of the authors.